JosueG15/willdom_codechallenge/README.md

 ## Test cross-browser

-You can run the following commands to test in different browsers:
+Cypress allows you to run the test on a specific browser with the following commands:

 ```sh
 $ npm run cypress:chrome